 Please leave your dog at home.

-Please fill out the registration form if you are applying to work with us in the Nanaimo area.
-You must be willing and able to travel to Nanaimo at least once a month for in-person training.
+Please contact us and let us know you are looking for in-person classes.
+You must be willing and able to travel to Nanaimo once a week for in-person training.
 If you live further away or your health issues prevent you from traveling, then consider doing the online option only.
 Tell us about you and your dog so we can get to know you better.

 What Does the In-Person Process Look Like?